India’s Cash Reserve Ratio Holds at 3.00% for January 2026: Macro and Market Implications

 Key Markets Likely to React to Cash Reserve Ratio

-- NIFTY50: India’s benchmark equity index, sensitive to liquidity and credit conditions.
+- NIFTY – India’s benchmark equity index, highly responsive to liquidity and rate expectations.

 |---|---|---|

-- How does the CRR affect inflation and growth?
+Q2: How does the CRR affect the broader Indian economy?

 This has been drafted with AI assistance and then thoroughly reviewed, refined, and approved by our human editorial team to ensure accuracy, and originality.